Last updated: What is retail execution: CPG strategy 101

 Download audio as MP3

-Retail execution is the strategy created for the in-store promotion, placement, and pricing of consumer packaged goods (CPG).
-Also known as REX, retail execution is also the final leg of the sales process for in-store purchases, and last opportunity for CPG brands to capture consumer attention and seal the deal.
-In the simplest terms, it’s the retail activities (from merchandising to order replenishment) designed to bring the brand strategy to life in-store and increase sales.
+Retail execution is the strategy and activities created to help brands with the in-store promotion, placement, and pricing of consumer packaged goods (CPG) in retail stores.
+Also known as REX, retail execution also includes inventory management and employee training.
+REX is the final leg of the sales process for in-store purchases, and last opportunity for CPG brands to capture consumer attention and seal the deal.
+In the simplest terms, retail execution is the retail activities (from merchandising to order replenishment) designed to bring the brand strategy to life in-store and increase sales.

 Where retail execution can get complicated is amid the transition from CPG brand managers to field teams.
 Field teams are the people on the ground responsible for store displays, inventory management, and product knowledge.
 (So, in many ways, field teams are also the final steward of your brand.)